 I work at Sunapee Middle High School in New Hampshire where I teach AP U.S. History and, as librarian, research and writing skills.
 As history teacher, I’m interested in projects involving big data, technology, and quantitative analysis.
-My history students have won an award for this type of work, which I’ve written about here.
+My history students have won a national award for this type of work, which I’ve written about here.

 Some other things I’ve written can also be found online, including articles appearing in AASL’s Knowledge Quest, the OAH’s Magazine of History, and Rhode Island History.
 My online projects include Digital APUSH and, in the past, Serendip-O-Matic at One Week, One Tool.